The Implications of 'Oumuamua on Panspermia: Discussion

-While we find that panspermia is unlikely for the Earth in particular from interstellar ejecta, this does however lead to a surprising conclusion for panspermia for our Galaxy (and other galaxies) as a whole.
+We do, however, find a surprising conclusion for panspermia for our Galaxy (and other galaxies) as a whole.
 There exists an estimated $\sim4\times10^9$ Earth-sized rocky planets in Habitable Zone (liquid surface water) orbits of Sun-like FGK stars, taken by multiplying $\eta_{\oplus}\sim0.1-0.25$ by the number of stars in our Galaxy \citep[][and references therein]{5ab6c203-4eeb-33f2-9854-ff00a02e6606, 2014ApJ...795...64F, 2015ApJ...809....8B, 2015ApJ...807...45D, 2019AJ....158..109H, 2021AJ....161...36B, 2021exbi.book....2G, 2023AJ....166..234B}.
 The fraction of these rocky planets that possess magnetic fields, atmospheres, and liquid surface water capable of supporting life is currently unconstrained and unknown, but our work implies as many as $10^4$ of these worlds in our Galaxy could be populated with life today via panspermia under the most optimistic assumptions that all of these worlds are capable of supporting ejecta-transported life, with Earth as one of the potential source planets.
 However, our model only accounts for the number of collisions in a 0.8 Gyr interval in the case of the Earth's existence.
 For Earth analogs in our Galaxy as a whole, some of them presumably as old as the Galaxy $\sim$13 Gyr, we pick up an additional factor of $\sim$10 increase in the number of collisions if we consider life-seeding over the history of the Galaxy, implying that as many as $10^5$ of these worlds in our Galaxy could be populated with life today via panspermia under the most optimistic assumptions.
 Herein we assumed a constant collision rate over Galactic time, which we revisit in ${\S}$\ref{subsec:4.3}.